chrthomsen/pygrametl/docs/examples/dimensions.rst

 ==========
-Multiple abstractions for representing dimensions in a data warehouse is provided by *pygrametl*, this is to allow for simple modelling of both star and snowflake schemas as well as type 2 or a combined type 1 and type 2 slowly changing dimension.
-A slowly changing dimension that is only type 1 is currently not supported.
+Multiple abstractions for representing dimensions in a data warehouse is provided by *pygrametl*, this is to allow for simple modelling of both star and snowflake schemas as well as type 1, type 2, and combined type 1 and type 2 slowly changing dimensions.
 The abstractions can be used both for serial and parallel loading of data into the dimensions.
 For more information about the parallel capabilities of pygrametl see :ref:`parallel`.
 In the following examples we use PostgreSQL as a database management system and psycopg2 as the